-- "144.
-(1) No guarantee or loan shall be given or raised by the Government - (a) except under the authority of any resolution of Parliament with which the President concurs: - (b) under the authority of any law to which this paragraph applies unless the President concurs with the giving or raising of such guarantee or loan; or - (c) except under the authority of any other written law."
+"144. -(1) No guarantee or loan shall be given or raised by the Government -

+- (a) except under the authority of any resolution of Parliament with which the President, acting in his discretion, concurs; - (b) under the authority of any law to which this paragraph applies unless the President, acting in his discretion, concurs with the giving or raising of such guarantee or loan; or - (c) except under the authority of any other written law."

-Article 148 (2) of the Constitution: -
+(31) See Article 148(2) of the Constitution in Note 27.